 I was curiously, perhaps even auspiciously, named after the three things that I hold most sacred:

 - Color, Creativity (Dyer: one who dyes cloth)

 - Life, Spirit, Flow (Gill: a life-giving organ for breathing underwater).

 My name informed my being from a very young age, so it’s no surprise that my 20+ years of worldwide work, travel, and service has culminated in what I offer and share today: Sacred Arts Medicine.

 As an Ecotherapy, Expressive Art and Energy-Medicine practitioner, my intention is to support and engage the naturally creative aspects of the human experience through transformational moments and playful practices.

 As a visual, intermodal artist and energy-medicine practitioner, my work is intricately interconnected with the natural environments that inspire and infuse me.
 In all my creative experiences or offerings, I consciously connect with the elements and energies of the land, listen to the guidance being offered and generate unique, creative experiences that flow forth from those moments of sacred union.

 The information and intuitions I receive at the time of each session are birthed by the worlds around and within me and my clients.
-So while each session is utterly unique in form and structure, I tend to find three primary components remain consistent: the Presence of Spirit, the call of Creative Soul, and the Power of Place.
+So while each session is utterly unique in form and structure, I tend to find that three primary components remain consistent: the Presence of Spirit, the call of Creative Soul, and the Power of Place.
 During our sessions, my goal is to engage with the energies and spirits of the land; build a sacred trust with those natural beings, forces, and sources; and receive, allow, and enter Life’s sacred flow.
 This is why I refer to what I offer as ‘Sacred Arts Medicine.’

-While the exact content of each session will vary based on the natural landscapes around and within me and my clients, these three essential components remain the same.
+While the exact content of each session will vary based upon the natural landscapes around and within me and my clients, these three essential components remain the same.

 Terra Energy Arts Medicine